 |Brioche Stitch Cardigan by Mercedes Tarasovich-Clark

-The world of knitting never ceases to amaze me with its wealth of options—the yarn choices, needle choices, stitch choices, and pattern choices are endless!
+The world of knitting never ceases to amaze me with its wealth of options—the yarn choices, needle choices, stitch pattern

 : the Brioche Rib Cardigan